FOR FURTHER INFORMATION CONTACT

-According to his plea agreement, Campbell and his wife, Twanna Dorothea Campbell, owned a tax preparation business that operated under various names, including Phoenix Tax World, 101 Taxes, 420 Income Tax Services, and 1 One 1 Taxes (collectively, “Phoenix”).
+According to her plea agreement, Campbell and another individual owned a tax preparation business that operated under various names, including Phoenix Tax World, 101 Taxes, 420 Income Tax Services, and 1 One 1 Taxes (collectively, “Phoenix”).
 Between 2006 and 2009, Phoenix was located in Baltimore at several locations, including 2216 Harford Road, 3349 Greenmount Avenue and 4829 Belair Road.

-The Campbells also enrolled many clients in a Refund Anticipation Loan (RAL) program without their knowledge.
+Campbell also enrolled many clients in a Refund Anticipation Loan (RAL) program without their knowledge.
 A RAL is a short-term loan provided by a lender that is based on, and usually repaid by, an anticipated federal income tax refund.
 A bank funded the client’s RAL and issued the loan in the form of a check made payable to the client.
-In doing so, the bank deducted its own fees and also deducted an additional tax preparation fee, which it wired directly to a bank account controlled by the Campbells.
-Thus, the Campbells received an additional tax preparation fee that was not disclosed to their clients.
-In 2007, the Campbells opened a bank account using the stolen personal identifying information of one of Mrs. Campbell’s former clients to conceal the fact that these additional tax preparation fees were being paid to them.
-The Campbells wrote checks drawn off that bank account in order to pay for personal and business expenses.
+In doing so, the bank deducted its own fees and also deducted an additional tax preparation fee, which it wired directly into a bank account controlled by Campbell.
+Thus, Campbell received an additional tax preparation fee that was not disclosed to her clients.
+In 2007, Campbell opened a bank account using the stolen personal identifying information of a former client to conceal the fact that these additional tax preparation fees were being paid to her.
+Campbell wrote checks drawn off that bank account in order to pay for personal and business expenses.

-As part of his plea agreement, Campbell agrees to the entry of a restitution order of at least $1 million, the amount of loss sustained by the IRS as a result of this scheme.
+As part of her plea agreement, Campbell agrees to the entry of a forfeiture order and a restitution order of at least $1 million, the amount of loss sustained by the IRS as the result of this scheme.

-Tyrone Campbell faces a maximum sentence of five years in prison for conspiracy; a maximum of three years in prison for each count of assisting in the preparation of false tax returns; and a mandatory sentence of two years in prison, consecutive to any other sentence, for aggravated identity theft.
-U.S. District Judge William M. Nickerson scheduled sentencing for May 17, 2011, at 9:45a.m.
+Campbell faces a maximum sentence of five years in prison and a $250,000 fine for conspiracy; and two years’ mandatory imprisonment consecutive to any other term of imprisonment for aggravated identity theft.
+U.S. District Judge William M. Nickerson scheduled sentencing for March 9, 2011, at 10:00 a.m.

 United States Attorney Rod J. Rosenstein commended the IRS - Criminal Investigation and the FBI for their work in the investigation.
 Mr. Rosenstein thanked Assistant United States Attorneys Sujit Raman and Martin Clarke, who are prosecuting the case.